luskos/Stankova-Solution-Revision/README.md

 So this time let it goes as Much-Petya!

 All names, surnames and places of origin used are coincidential fictionality of a broken brain...

+P.S.
+Give me the meta material and enjoy the circus!